Leida Laius: Recognition

 Jüri Sillart, who worked as a cinematographer on Varastatud kohtumine, Laius' last film, released a documentary about the film director in 2002, titled Leida's Story (original title: Kairiin).

 On the occasion of her 100th birthday in 2023, an extensive retrospective of Leida Laius' life and work was held in Tallinn and Tartu, including film screenings, discussion events and exhibitions of set photographs from the Estonian National Archives' collection in the Elektriteatri and Sõprus cinemas.
 Her films were also made available on streaming platforms.
 In this context, a monument dedicated to her and created by the sculptor Flo Kasearus was unveiled in Lembitu Park in Tallinn on March 26, 2023.

 The Estonian Film Museum presented a year-long exhibition titled Leida Laius.
 Lõpetamata naeratus (″Leida Laius.
 The Unfinished Smile″), which opened on March 31, 2023.
 On display were materials and objects from the film collection of the Estonian National Archives from Laius's private life and her film sets, which had not been accessible to the public until then.
 These included documents and materials from the planning phase of her films to their realization, screening and reception.

 The 57th Karlovy Vary International Film Festival 2023 screened the film Stolen Meeting (Varastatud kohtumine) in the Out of the Past series.
 The film had been restored in 2022 with the support of A Season of Classic Films, an initiative of the Association des Cinémathèques Européennes, which is part of the Creative Europe MEDIA program.

 The 75th Berlin International Film Festival 2025 will once again screen the film Games for Schoolchildren (Naerata ometi), which had won an award at the 1987 edition of the festival, in a 4K digitized and restored version as part of the Berlinale Classics series.
 The Estonian National Archives digitized the feature film on behalf of the Estonian Film Institute.

+The 54th Festival La Rochelle Cinema 2026 will provide a retrospective of Leida Laius' works notably including screenings of Sündis Inimene, Lapsepõlv and Kodulinna Head Vaimud courts as well as Libahunt, Ukuaru, Kõrboja Peremees, Naerata Ometi and Varastatud Kohtumine films.